freeseek/mocha/README.md

-vcf="..." # input VCF file with phased GT, LRR, and BAF pfx="..." # output prefix thr="..." # number of threads to use crt="..." # file with call rate information (first column sample ID, second column call rate) sex="..." # file with computed gender information (first column sample ID, second column gender: 1=male; 2=female) xcl="..." # VCF file with additional list of variants to exclude (optional) ped="..." # pedigree file to use if parent child duos are present dir="..." # directory where output files will be generated
+vcf="..." # input VCF file with phased GT, LRR, and BAF pfx="..." # output prefix thr="..." # number of threads to use crt="..." # tab delimited file with call rate information (first column sample ID, second column call rate) sex="..." # tab delimited file with computed gender information (first column sample ID, second column gender: 1=male; 2=female) xcl="..." # VCF file with additional list of variants to exclude (optional) ped="..." # pedigree file to use if parent child duos are present dir="..." # directory where output files will be generated